-SECTION 305: PUBLIC WORKS SUPERINTENDENT The individual appointed by the Village City Manager to head the Village City Public Works Department which is responsible for Village City streets and parking lots, the Village storm water system, the Village City water supply system and the Village City sewage disposal system.
+SECTION 305: PUBLIC WORKS SUPERINTENDENT

+The individual appointed by the City Manager to head the City Public Works Department which is responsible for City streets and parking lots, , the City water supply system and the City sewage disposal system.

-SECTION 306: WATER QUALITY SUPERINTENDENT The individual appointed by the VillageCity Manager to head the Water Quality department which is responsible for the Wastewater facility, the VillageCity J pump stations and the CityVillage storm water system and best management practices.
+SECTION 306: WATER QUALITY SUPERINTENDENT

+The individual appointed by the City Manager to head the Water Quality department, which is responsible for the Wastewater facility, the City pump stations and the City storm water system and best management practices.